More

 When “Rapper’s Delight” was released in 1979, it was an immediate hit and helped hip hop spread outside the Bronx, where it started.
 The song’s funky bassline, which has since been copied in countless other tracks, was layered over catchy rhymes from Chic’s “Good Times”.

 The Sugarhill Gang played a significant part in popularizing hip hop and opening the door for upcoming generations of entertainers.
-Though they did face criticism for not composing their own songs.
+Though they did face criticism for not composing their songs.
 They were also produced by Robinson.

 Run DMC